 “But what?”
 There’s no answer, and Wallace leaves the stairwell to kneel beside Wally, hand on his thin shoulder.
 “Wally?”

 The boy twitches, then turns to him.
-Wallace stares into the eyes of the boy who shares his name, the boy who started his journey three years ago with nothing but a ralts, and now is one of the strongest psychic trainers in the region… but still a child, unsure.
-Afraid.
+Wallace stares into the eyes of the boy who shares his name, the boy who started his journey three years ago with nothing but a ralts, and now is one of the strongest psychic trainers in the region… but still a child, with a child’s uncertainty.

 “The vaults,” he whispers.
 “I can feel them… all three.”

 Wallace lets out a breath of relief.
 “It’s working, then?”

 Wallace’s pulse jumps at the boy’s sudden alarm.
 “What do you mean?
 You’re the one that opened them, to let the unown out.”

 “No, there’s more!
 They were guarding the barrier, keeping the unown in… I mean, out.
 In themselves, out of our world.
 But they held more, I think… and if I do this…” His eyes focus on Wallace’s.
 “Leader, I’ll wake them!”

 Wallace stares at the boy in growing comprehension, and does his best to mask his horror.
 “Titans, here?
 In Hoenn?
 Like the ones in Sinnoh?”

 “I-I don’t know if they’re the s-same.
 They were sleeping, and sealed… they’ll go back to sleep on their own, and they’re normally trapped… but if I wake them with the quakes opening their chambers, they’ll break out!”